mongodb/sample-apps-nyu/InsertData/README.md

     .
     ├── ...
-    ├── testsrc                    	# Source folder for all unit tests │   ├── ArrayQueryTest.java        # Source file for all unit tests
+    ├── testsrc                    	# Source folder for all unit tests │   ├── InsertDataTest.java        # Source file for all unit tests